mlopes/marco-lopes.com/articles/_posts/2019/2019-05-06-Type-Parameters.md

-Because the way to implement ADTs in Scala is in terms of inheritance, the properties we're looking into will not be immediately evident, so let's see a simplified version of the Haskell implementation.
-It would look something like
+Because the way to implement ADTs in Scala is in terms of inheritance, the properties we're looking into will not be immediately evident, so let's see a simplified, stripped down version of the Haskell implementation, would look something like this:
-this:

 ```haskell
 date Maybe a = Just a | Nothing